passagemath/.github/profile/README.md

 under the motto "Creating a Viable Open Source Alternative to Magma, Maple, Mathematica, and MATLAB".

-The passagemath fork was created in October 2024 with the following goals:
+The passagemath fork uses the motto "Creating a Free Passage Between the Scientific Python Ecosystem and Mathematical Software Communities."
+It was created in October 2024 with the following goals:

 * providing modularized installation with pip, thus completing a [major project started in 2020 in the Sage codebase](https://github.com/sagemath/sage/issues/29705),
 * establishing first-class membership in the scientific Python ecosystem,